Build A Multi-Node K3s Cluster#

 error: error loading config file "/etc/rancher/k3s/k3s.yaml": open /etc/rancher/k3s/k3s.yaml: permission denied

-Set write permissions through the inventory before deployment:
+Set the kubeconfig mode through the inventory before deployment:

 k3s_cluster: